ambr-0-se/Builder-s-Pub/docs/MVP implementation plan/stage 17.md

   - API routes `/api/collaborations/list` and `/api/collaborations/get` return 401 for anonymous requests.
   - Database RLS denies `select` on collaboration tables for anon sessions.
 - UI behavior
-  - Navbar/footer do not show collaboration links for anonymous users.
+  - Navbar may show the `Collaborations` link for anonymous users; visiting `/collaborations` shows a login‑required screen with a Sign in button.
   - Landing page does not fetch or render collaboration previews for anonymous users; shows a clear sign-in CTA.
   - Search page does not fetch collaboration results when anonymous and shows a login-required state for that section.
 - SEO